eclipse-hono/hono/site/documentation/content/admin-guide/pubsub-config.md

 +++
 title = "Google Pub/Sub Messaging Configuration"
-weight = 345
+weight = 348
 +++

 Hono can be configured to support Google Pub/Sub as the messaging infrastructure.
+Google Pub/Sub can only be used to forward Telemetry and Event messages, but not Command messages.
 The Pub/Sub client used for this purpose can be configured by means of operating system environment variables.

+Supporting Google Pub/Sub, Hono must run on Google Kubernetes Engine to authenticate to the Google Pub/Sub API.
+To authenticate to the Google Pub/Sub API, Workload Identity is used and has to be configured as described in the [Google Cloud Documentation](https://cloud.google.com/kubernetes-engine/docs/how-to/workload-identity).

-## Publisher Configuration Properties
+## Publisher Configuration
 The `org.eclipse.hono.client.pubsub.CachingPubSubPublisherFactory` factory can be used to create Pub/Sub publishers for Hono's
 Pub/Sub based APIs.